Salkantay Trek to Machu Picchu 5D/4N

 Day 1: Soraypampa – Salkantaytampa – Salkantay Pass – Wayracmachay

-We will pick you up from your hotel at 4:30 a.m. to begin our expedition to Machu Picchu.
+We will pick you up from your hotel (Must to be located in Cusco) at 4:30 a.m. to begin our expedition to Machu Picchu.
 You will be met at your hotel by your trekking guide, cook and porters to drive three hours in our private van to the trail head, Soraypampa.
 You will enjoy your first breakfast, prepared by your trekking chef, and then you will start preparing for your journey.
 If the weather allows, the views from this area are breathtaking.
 You will be looking at two big mountains, called Humantay (5,900 meters above sea level) and Salkantay (6,215 meters above sea level).
 Your guide will introduce the team, take a group photo and at around 8:30 a.m., you should be hiking, on your way to Machu Picchu.
 During the day's hike, you will explore the Andes with alpine views, the entire time.
 For two hours, you will partake in gradual, uphill hiking along the Salknatay valley, until we arrive to Salkantay Pampa, located at 4,000 meters, for a break and some beautiful views of the Salkantay glacier peak and the Salkantay river.
 After your break, you will continue the last one hour uphill, by switchback, to our lunch spot at Laguna Suyroccocha, located at 4,200 meters high.
 You will be impressed with the view along the way, as you pass by streams, waterfalls from the hillsides and views of both mountains (Salkantay and Huamantay).
 Meals are always something to look forward to when you hike with Alpaca Expeditions.
 For your first lunch, you will be met by your trekking chef and porters, who will be ready with hot beverages, followed by an amazing family-style meal for you to enjoy.
 This spot is located close to the mountain of Salkantay, so you will be able to see and hear some avalanches falling from the hill of the Salkantay glacier peak.
 You can have a small nap after lunch until its time to continue your expedition.
 It will begin with the last uphill portion of the day, towards Salkantay Pass at 4,650 meters high, the highest point of the trek.
 This will take about an hour, We will reward your hard work with some hot drinks, or coca tea.
 As the sky starts changing colors, you will be able to enjoy these amazing views without any other tourists.
 The views will surround you.
 You will be looking out at Salkantay peak, valleys, waterfalls, clouds lifting over the valleys and the beginning of the sunset, over the mountains.
 If there is enough time, you will take a short walk to enjoy the small, colorful lake, located at the foot of the glaciers.
 Finally, your last two hours will be downhill to our first campsite, called Wayracmachay, located at 3,800 meters high.
 Again, you will experience some impressive views.
 You will enjoy the back side of the mountain, which always has snow on the roof, and the cloud forest at the bottom of the valley.
 Hopefully, the weather will allow you to watch the sunset over this magical location, and see the condors flying above.
 At around 5:30 p.m., you will get to your campsite, located at the foot of Salkantay mountain, and your trekking staff will have your tents set up and with your duffel bags ready.
 They will provide you with warm water to get washed up and change into something warm.
 We will have a happy hour with hot chocolate and coffee, followed by dinner.
 If the weather allows, you will get to enjoy the blue sky, as your tour guide will show you the Inca constellations.

 Walking Distance: 15 km